nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

     <td><code>Discontinuation Details</code></td>
     <td>
 		<p><code>CANCELLED: </code>label with cancellation date and reason (acute) or <code>DISCONTINUED: </code>label with discontinued date and discontinuation reason (repeat)</p>
-		<p>Details will be equivalent to the combined discontinued date and discontinuation reason columns in Discontinued Repeat Medication, but will apply to Acute medication (labelled cancelled) as well repeat.</p>
+		<p>Details will be equivalent to the combined discontinued date and discontinuation reason columns in Discontinued Repeat Medication, but will apply to Acute medication (labelled cancelled) as well as repeat.</p>
 	</td>
     <td><code>free-text</code></td>
   </tr>